N0obCoding/Introduction-to-the-web/http/readme.md

 If the request passes through a cache and the Request-URI identifies one or more currently cached entities, those entries SHOULD be treated as stale.
 Responses to this method are not cacheable.

+### Difference between POST and PUT
+The difference between the POST and PUT APIs can be observed in request URIs.
+POST requests are made on resource collections whereas PUT requests are made on an individual resource.

 ### DELETE
 As the name applies, DELETE APIs are used to delete resources (identified by the Request-URI).